Skip to chat with us. Skip to content

 Due to a high risk of false results in people with a low risk for HSV, healthcare providers only recommend HSV testing for people who have developed sores or who think they have been exposed to the virus.

-For those who don’t have symptoms but think they may have been exposed to the virus, a blood test is used to detect HSV antibodies, which the body produces to fight an infection.
+• For those without symptoms: For those who don’t have symptoms but think they may have been exposed to the virus, a blood test detects HSV antibodies, which the body produces to fight an infection.
 Around 80% of HSV infections produce detectable antibodies within four weeks of exposure, but it can take three months or longer.

 Syphilis